 Prerequisite: Introduction to Criminal Justice (CRIM-101) and Instructor Permission.
-This course will introduce students to the fundamental components of terrorism and homeland security as well as their importance and interrelated duties and relationships.
-Historic events that have had an impact on homeland security will be examined as well as providing students with a fundamental understanding of responsibilities, techniques, and methodology in the detection and prevention of terrorism.
+This course introduces students to the fundamental components of terrorism and homeland security as well as their importance and interrelated duties and relationships.
+Historic events that have had an impact on homeland security are examined as well as providing students with a fundamental understanding of responsibilities, techniques, and methodology in the detection and prevention of terrorism.
+Course offered fall semesters.

-Gangs CRIM-210 3 hours
+CRIM-210 Gangs 3 hours

-Prerequisite: Successful completion or concurrent enrollment in Introduction to Criminal Justice.
+Prerequisite: Successful completion or concurrent enrollment in Introduction to Criminal Justice (CRIM-101).
 Criminal Justice majors only.
 Non-Criminal Justice Majors must obtain instructor's permission.
-This course will take an in-depth look at modern day criminal street gangs and the events in history that have led to the current criminal street gang activity.
-Through lecture, discussion, research and projects students will assess the reasons people join criminal street gangs and the group dynamics the criminal street gang.
-A variety of different types of gangs will be discussed including white gangs, black gangs, Asian gangs, motorcycle gangs, white supremacists, prison gangs, California based gangs, and Chicago based street gangs.
+This course takes an in-depth look at modern day criminal street gangs and the events in history that have led to the current criminal street gang activity.
+Through lecture, discussion, research and projects students assesses the reasons people join criminal street gangs and the group dynamics the criminal street gang.
+A variety of different types of gangs are discussed including white gangs, black gangs, Asian gangs, motorcycle gangs, white supremacists, prison gangs, California based gangs, and Chicago based street gangs.
+Course offered spring semesters.